Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 - You have :d20-adv: **Advantage** on attack made using Strength and :d20-disadv: **Disadvantage** on attack made using Dexterity.
 - On each of your turn, you must make an attack to any creature that is within your reach.
-- All creatures, including your ally can provoke opportunity attack from you, and you must use your :rsc-reaction: **Reaction** when available to make an attack.
+- All creatures, including your ally can provoke opportunity attack from you, and you must use your :rsc-r: **Reaction** when available to make an attack.

 ### Fearful